jae0/bio.snowcrab/inst/markdown/snowcrab_presentation_assessment.md

 #| echo: false
 #| results: asis
 #| layout-ncol: 1
-#| tbl-cap: "Soft-shell incidence.
+#| tbl-cap: "Soft-shell incidence 4X.
 There are two possible definitions of soft-shelled crab: (D) based on durometer measurements < 68 on the hardness scale; and (CC) based upon classification as carapace conditions 1 and 2."

 odb = odb0[ cw >= 95 & cw < 170  & prodcd_id==0 & shell %in% c(1:5) & get(vnr) %in% regions & sex==0, ]  # male